egoist/tyu-deprecated/README.md

 Note: Currently, you have to configure `.babelrc` or `babel` field in `package.json` in order to let [jest-vue](https://github.com/eddyerburgh/jest-vue) transform ES2015 code in single file component, I'm trying to make it [use babel-preset-vue-app by default](https://github.com/eddyerburgh/jest-vue/issues/10) since we transform `.js` files here with this preset by default.

+### Custom jest config

+You can still configure `jest` field in `package.json`, it will be merged into our default jest config.

 ## Contributing

 1. Fork it!